CanCLID/ToJyutping/README.md

 > - You will need to specify all “variants” of a punctuation by yourself.
 For example, `!`, `︕`, `﹗` and `！` should map to the same ID.

 The `offset` parameter is automatically calculated for you.
 By default, it shifts onsets and rhymes (and tones if `tone_same_seq`) by one plus the maximum of `unknown_id` and all the values in `puncts_map`.
 However, you may modify it to suit your needs.
 Again, be sure to **read the instructions in the _[g2p Conversion Function](#grapheme-to-phoneme-conversion-function)_ section** before doing so.

+The `unknown_id` parameter may be used alone or with the `extra_puncts` option as well, but we generally do not recommend doing so.
+The `offset` parameter is computed similarly if it is greater than 7.

 ## Helper